LedgerHQ/lib-ledger-core/doc/rfcs/0002-modularized-node-packaging.md

 The current implementation is limited by the features of [djinni].
 Especially, we had to drop the YAML archive — previously initiated to make projects isolation easier — because the NPM generator of [djinni] needs to initialize arguments of each function calls by accessing records’ fields and fields are not stored in YAML archives.
 See the `MDef` vs. `MExtern` types in the Scala sources for further information.
+Also, we went back to the one-library solution (called a _bundle_ in our solution) to ease integration into other systems.

 There is the question of whether we should move the bindings in a separate project or not.
 Since they can entirely be generated, having to maintain a repository for them doesn’t seem like a good option — and it’s in the scope of the [lib-ledger-core] library, as we officially support such bindings.
-The only part we still have to maintain is the `package.json`.
+It is still possible, however, to continue using several repositories as we’ve always done.

 [ReactNative] is not in the scope of this design document nor implementation.